Avalon at Foxhall

 Avalon at Foxhall is a high-rise building located in Washington, D.C., United States.
 Its construction was completed in 1982.
 The building rises to 54 m, containing 14 floors.
 The building is tied for the seventh-tallest commercial building in Washington, D.C., and tied for the tenth-highest building in Washington, D.C. among all buildings.

-The property is owned by AvalonBay Communities, a developer that focuses on rental properties for tenants in their 20s, and is located in a wooded area adjacent to Glover-Archbold Park and near the American University campus.
+The property is owned by Vivmark Residential and is in a wooded area adjacent to Glover-Archbold Park and near the American University campus.
 It was originally designed as a condominium but never operated as such.
 The "Avalon at Foxhall" name was added around 2003, prior to which time the building was known simply by its street address.